wilk/from-csv-to-buxfer/README.md

-# Economics Data Collector
+# From CSV to Buxfer
-A personal economics data collector
+This is a personal experiment where I'm pushing my personal economics data (CSV) to [Buxfer](https://www.buxfer.com) (through Buxfer APIs)

 ## Requirements